5 min read

 - What has changed since we last met?

-These questions help frame the conversation against what your employee would like to accomplish in your time together.
-Come prepared to share your thoughts or feedback and with questions to get updates on a particular task or situation.
+These questions help frame the conversation against what your employee would like to accomplish in their time together.
+Come prepared to share your thoughts or feedback with questions to get updates on a particular task or situation.

 Get Feedback from Employees

-An important question to ask in your one-on-one meetings is “Can you give me some feedback?”
+An important question in your one-on-one meetings is, “Can you give me some feedback?”
 No, this does not make you look weak, needy, or uncertain of your own skills.
-It creates an atmosphere of trust where feedback can be delivered by both you and the employee without any defensiveness.
-If feedback is delivered only one way can be perceived as a negative experience, not as an opportunity for growth.
+It creates an atmosphere of trust where feedback can be delivered by both you and the employee without defensiveness.
+If feedback is delivered, only one way can be perceived as a negative experience, not as an opportunity for growth.

 Everyone wants to know they’re doing a good job and feel appreciated.
 Check-in meetings are a great time to deliver positive reinforcement, as many employees crave this kind of recognition from their leader and are motivated by it.
-In fact, it was found that nearly 75% of employees said great managers praise and communicate appreciation for their work and contributions.
-So, don’t save your praise for an annual review or the completion of a large goal; find small things to thank your employee for such as meeting a deadline or the quality of work provided.’
+It was found that nearly 75% of employees said great managers praise and communicate appreciation for their work and contributions.
+So, don’t save your praise for an annual review or the completion of a large goal; find small things to thank your employee for, such as meeting a deadline or the quality of work provided.’

-Clearly, one-on-one meetings between leaders and employees are much more than just a “check the box” activity.
-They are a real opportunity to connect, provide support, and develop employees.
+Whether it is your first one-on-one meeting with employees or your 1000th, they should be treated as much more than just a “check the box” activity.
+They are a real opportunity to connect, support, and develop employees.
 This requires leaders to hone their active listening, meetings management, and communication skills, which can be done through various training programs.

 What Is One to One Coaching, Really?